Musadik Malik

 Musadik Masood Malik is a Pakistani politician, re-elected to the Senate of Pakistan on 2 April 2024.
-He currently serves in Prime Minister Shahbaz Sharif’s administration as the Minister of Energy (MoE).
-Malik previously held the position of Federal Minister of Water and Power during the Khoso caretaker ministry in 2013, and since April 2024, he had also been served as the Federal Minister for Water Resources.
+He currently serves in Prime Minister Shahbaz Sharif’s administration as the Minister for Climate Change since May 2025.
+Malik previously held the positions of Minister of Water and Power during the Khoso caretaker ministry in 2013 and the Minister for Water Resources and Minister of Energy in the Sharif government.

-He is now serving as Federal Minister for Climate Change since May 2025.

 Academic career

 Dr. Malik completed his postdoctoral fellowship in Health Economics and Medical Decision Making at the University of Illinois College of Medicine.
 He holds a Ph.D. and M.S. in Healthcare Administration and Policy, as well as an MBA, from the University of Illinois.

 In addition to his academic work, he has served as an advisor to governments in oil-rich Middle Eastern countries, including Saudi Arabia, on issues related to economics, education, and healthcare.

 Political career

 Early career

 Malik began his political career when he joined Pervez Musharraf's National Commission for Human Development (NCHD), under Nasim Ashraf.

 Malik was inducted into the federal cabinet of caretaker Prime Minister Mir Hazar Khan Khoso on 3 April 2013 and was appointed as Federal Minister for Water and Power where he served until 4 June 2013.